MicrosoftDocs/microsoft-salescopilot-docs/articles/email-reply-premium.md

 ## Draft an email message

-With Copilot in Outlook and Sales in Microsoft 365 Copilot together, you can draft an email message within Outlook using predefined response categories and sales information from CRM.
+With Copilot in Outlook and Sales agent together, you can draft an email message within Outlook using predefined response categories and sales information from CRM.

 1. In Outlook, reply to an email with an external email address as a recipient.